Gillette Venus Versus Schick Quattro

 When compared to the Gillette Venus, the Schick Quattro did a much better job.
 While the Venus was great at pivoting and getting into hard to reach areas and corners, overall, I’d say if you want a razor that will give you a real nice smooth shave, purchase the Schick Quattro.
 Although it is a bit more pricey, it is well worth it.
 The four blades and larger moisture strip are great, and it really did seem as though the blades did not go dull as fast as the Venus, thus saving you money on the refill packages.
 The handle was more sturdy and comfortable as well.

-Final point to note, the prices mentioned in this Gillette Vs Schick article were the instore prices.
+The final point to note, the prices mentioned in this Gillette Vs Schick article were the instore prices.
 Noted while I was out at my local store doing some shopping.
 They’re mentioned just as a guide and nothing more.